-The HO collects crime data from police forces on reported crimes.
-This differs from PNC data in that this is not necessarily offender-linked, i.e. it includes reports of crimes for which no offender has been identified.
+The Home Office collect crime data from police forces on reported crimes.
+This differs from PNC data in that this is not necessarily offender linked - i.e., it includes reports of crimes for which no offender has been identified.

-The HO publishes an annual data requirement46 from police forces in England and Wales.
-This document contains crime entity relationships (i.e. how data points are linked) and crime file specifications that focus on location, event, offence detail, person, outcomes, etc.
+The Home Office publish an Annual Data Requirement (ADR)46 from Police Forces in England & Wales.
+This document contains; Crime entity Relationships (i.e., how data are linked) and, Crime file specifications focused on location, event, offence detail, person, outcomes etc. For a more detailed list of variables

-See section 3.1.3 for key considerations of LPD.
-The completeness of the data is dependent on data being received from police forces; not all police forces may have up-to-date data at a given point in time.
+- See section 3.1.3 for key considerations of local police data. - The completeness of the data is dependent on data being received from Police Forces; not all police forces may have up to date data at a given point in time.

-3.5 Ministry of Justice Data First datasets
+3.5 Ministry of Justice (MoJ) Data First datasets